Prince of Alembics

 Keywords (Ill-Dignified): Merciless, Depression, Deranged, Sketchy or Shady Person, Untrustworthiness

-The Knight of Cups is depicted in the Pierpont Morgan-Bergamo Visconti-Sforza pack as having a golden coat trimmed in grey frill and is riding a white horse.
-He carries a cup aloft from the bottom by his right palm.
+The Knight of Cups is depicted in the Pierpont Morgan-Bergamo Visconti-Sforza pack as having a golden coat trimmed in grey frill and, he is riding a white horse.
+He carries a cup aloft from the bottom, by his right palm.

-Golden Dawn: Called The King of Cups, Prince of the Chariot of the Waters, the The King of Cups card corresponds to the zodiacals Libra and Scorpio and places at Sephira #6 (Tiphareth) in the Golden Dawn system.
+Golden Dawn: Called The King of Cups, Prince of the Chariot of the Waters, the King of Cups card corresponds to the zodiacals Libra and Scorpio and places at Sephira #6 (Tiphareth,) in the Golden Dawn system.

 The serpent and the eagle are his prime signifiers.
 The serpent will sometimes be in the cup itself.
 The eagle will be drawing his chariot or present in some way at the least.
 There should be a strong descending action in the movement of the card.
-The scorpion may be present for Scorpio.
+The scorpion may be shown, as a presentation of the zodiacal Scorpio.

-This was the first figure draft to be drawn for the MAT, but not the first card to be completed, that honor belongs to The King of Staves..
+This was the first figure draft to be drawn for the MAT, but not the first card to be made into a complete painting, that honor belongs to The King of Staves.
 He was originally intended to be The Prince of Staves or Wands, and at that point we had not figured out what the suite would be called.
-He was demure and pensive, with a peacock feather in his hair, with most other things about him the same as the Prud’hon master work I had copied the pose from, and he held a staff. m1thr0s pointed out he was more of a Prince of Cups than a Prince of Staves, and he was right of course.
+He was demure and pensive, with a peacock feather in his hair, with most other things about him the same, as the Prud’hon master work I had copied the pose from, and he held a staff. m1thr0s pointed out, he was more of a Prince of Cups, than a Prince of Staves, and he was right of course.
 We set him aside for later, and began work on The King of Staves.
 Paul Pierre Prud’hon featured prominently in the textbook used at The Contemporary Realist academy of Kathryn Manzon, the American-based European Academic traditional art atelier I attended over two years in Memphis, Tennessee.
-I love the soft not overly-muscled male bodies in Prud’hon’s sketches.
+I love the soft, not overly-muscled male bodies in Prud’hon’s sketches.
 Having no means to afford live models myself and having an aversion to the steroid-culture nudes in most nude photos available at the time, I vouched to use master artist sketches for reference for my own drawings.
 This has been the way of it since the time of Michelangelo.
 Indeed the very school I went to could trace its lineage back through the Ecole De Beaux De artes in France to beautiful Florence, the city of Michelangelo and his patrons, the Medicis.

 Jungian Type: Idealists Class / ENFP (Champion) Type